 Abbas Khodamoradi Dashtaki is a food technologist, originally from Iran.
 In June 2011, he migrated to Palmerston North in New Zealand to be with his fiancée.
-He has since started a challenging life in New Zealand as a PhD candidate and business manager, and more recently and happily, a father.
+He has since become a father, a PhD graduate and a business manager.

 I noticed my brain saying: “When the apple trees are blossoming, Newrooz is coming.”
 More and more memories came to me, as I sat there.
 The smell of beautiful cookies, the visits to my grandparents, the presents, new clothing, and especially the crowded group games where I would play around with my brothers and cousins.